supervisely/docs/enterprise/post-installation/README.md

 Click on the user in the top right corner and select "Users".
 Here you can manage existing users, delete them, login under their accounts and create new ones.

 Click "Signup" to create a new user.
-We will automatically create a new team for that user and populate "Plugins" section with default plugins, marked as "Seed" (i.e. "Import / Images" or "DTL").
+We will automatically create a new team for that user and populate "Apps" section with default apps, marked as "Seed" (i.e. "Import / Images").

 ## Configure your instance